Frequently Asked Questions ABOUT THE KNOWLEDGE AND INNOVATION PROGRAMME

 No. Seed funding can only be applied for by a Danish university in partnership with one or more African universities.
 Private companies can be included as secondary partners in an established partnership, provided they meet the requirements outlined in the Call for Applications.

 The Programme encourages the involvement of younger universities.
-It might be seen as a plus but it is not necessary a priority criteria.
+It might be seen as a plus but it is not necessarily a priority criteria.

 Scholarships

-No. The individual scholarships are administered by the university in Denmark, not by DFC.
-To be eligible for a scholarship through the Knowledge and Innovation Programme, a university partnership between the Danish University and the home institution must be in place, and the student must be affiliated with the involved African partner university.
+No. To be eligible for a scholarship through the Knowledge and Innovation Programme, a university partnership between a Danish university and the home institution must be in place, and the student must be affiliated with the involved African partner university.
+See also below under Erasmus +

 A scholarship grant includes tuition fee, travel expenses, visa fee, insurance, housing and living expenses during the study stay, as well as language test.